-When I first encountered WordPress screen of death, I thought my site has just got hacked or something very serious had happened.
-As it is the case with majority of newbies, WordPress white screen of death causes severe panic.
-When you experience WordPress screen of death, you should not panic since majority of the causes can be easily fixed as you will find out in this tutorial.
+When I first encountered the WordPress screen of death, I thought my site has just got hacked or something very serious had happened.
+As is the case with the majority of newbies, the WordPress white screen of death causes severe panic.
+When you experience the WordPress screen of death, you should not panic since the majority of the causes can be easily fixed as you will find out in this tutorial.
 I will go a long way to illustrate the different causes of WordPress white screen of death and where possible, I will create the error and resolve it.
-The objective of this tutorial is to enlighten you on the different causes of white screen of death in WordPress and how you can resolve them.
+The objective of this tutorial is to enlighten you on the different causes of the white screen of death in WordPress and how you can resolve them.

 What is WordPress White Screen of Death?

 WordPress white screen of death is a common manifestation of PHP and or Database errors as a white blank screen without any information.
 Since the nature of this screen in programming is commonly called the white screen of death, the term has been adapted in WordPress too.
 There are several reasons why this error occurs and it is one of the common errors seen in WordPress development and is commonly abbreviated as WSOD.

 Causes and Solutions of WordPress White Screen of Death

 Before you panic when you encounter a white screen of death in WordPress, it is important to understand the following common causes of this error;

 If you suspect that a plugin is causing the WordPress white screen of death, you probably activated a plugin, change the settings of a plugin, or modified the code of an active plugin before the error occurred.